Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 This is an evolving and developing situation, so we decided to keep our key messages simple and to the point.

 - This is Finder’s official communication regarding our policy and practice regarding coronavirus.
 Your health, safety and wellbeing are our top priorities.
-Please prioritize your health, and the health of others, diligently and with care.
+Please prioritise your health, and the health of others, diligently and with care.

 - At Finder, we help people make better decisions.
 Therefore, we’re going to take the same approach with our crew.
-To ensure we are deploying the most accurate information, we will be using official guidance from local governments and international health organizations.
+To ensure we are deploying the most accurate information, we will be using official guidance from local governments and international health organisations.